 The Ancient Egyptians of Memphis possess a similar myth but offer a deeper explanation of the mechanism of creation.
 Ptah, the god of craft and architecture, was envisioned as the primary deity of the Memphites.
 They believed a master artisan could envision a perfect finished product before shaping the raw materials needed.
 Ptah’s mastery of craft was so great that as he envisioned the universe and began to name the things he imagined, they materialized into existence.
 This legend may have influenced Masonic thought, which regards the creator as a divine mason or architect.

-A more unique variant of Ex Nihilo creation comes from the Kuba culture of Central Africa.
+A more unique variant of Ex Nihilo creation comes from the mythological stories of the Kuba culture of Central Africa.
 Before the universe, there was only darkness and water, inhabited by the giant, pale god Mbombo.
 Eventually, Mbombo felt an intense pain out of nowhere, and vomited the sun, moon and stars into existence.
 The sun evaporated the water, creating the clouds and land.
 Mbombo felt better for some time, but soon became ill again, and vomited once more, this time creating all of the animals.
 In this schema, the creation did not occur through Mbombo’s will; rather his spontaneous nausea sparked the clockwork of creation.

 3. Creation From the Body Parts of a Primordial Being

-One of the most common forms of creation myth involves different aspects of the universe emerging from the body parts of a deity.
+One of the most common forms of mythological stories involves different aspects of the universe emerging from the body parts of a deity.
 Sometimes, a single deity is somehow cut to pieces which then become the components of the material world, like the sky, ground, and water.
 In other variants, a united pair of male and female deities is separated.
 The “vacuum” created by this separation, the space between them, fills with the material universe.

 In the Ancient Egyptian culture at Heliopolis, which existed alongside the Memphites, the universe evolved from the body of the god Atum.
 Atum existed in a primordial sea of nothingness.
 Through a sort of hermaphroditic reproduction or divine masturbation, Atum united with his own feminine energy and manifested Shu, god of the air, and Tefnut, goddess of rain.
 Tefnut and Shu then united to create the Earth and Sky, Geb and Nut.
 Geb and Nut then united, creating the principle deities Isis, Osiris, Nephthys, and Set, who created or gave birth to everything else.
 In this system, humans, among all other things, are direct descendants of the body of Atum.